 We've got your back

 We are thrilled to provide hosts with our full support and the peace of mind that they will be taken care of in the rare event of a camper injury or property damage.
 The Hipcamp Insurance Policy protects you in the United States, Australia, Canada, UK, France or any US or Canadian territories.
+Our Hipcamp Insurance Policy protects hosts for up to 1 million USD for general liability claims per occurrence.
 If your property resides outside of these areas, please know we are working on getting you additional insurance options as quickly as we can.
 In the meantime, we require that you have your own proper liability insurance to cover camping related activities on your property or for your structure.

 Hipcamp Insurance Policy

 In order to have a live listing on Hipcamp and receive bookings, it is required you have the proper insurance in place.
 There are two ways to be covered:

 - Leverage your own commercial insurance policy.
 If you have one, this will be your best bet!

 - Qualify to be covered under Hipcamp's own Insurance Policy.
 Qualified hosts will be protected for up to the policy limit for general liability claims per occurrence.
 This policy would be in excess to your homeowner's insurance, and in the event you do not have coverage under a homeowner's insurance, this would act as your primary coverage.

 In order to qualify to be covered under Hipcamp’s Insurance Policy, you must: